 Ken Fisher is best known for his prestigious Portfolio Strategy column in Forbes, where his 30 year plus tenure of high-profile calls makes him the third longest-running columnist in Forbes' 90+ year history.

 From 2005-2012, Ken Fisher's stock market forecasts were among the most accurate as measured by independent 3rd party CXO Advisory Group.1 The research firm's "Guru Grades" assessed the accuracy of publicly available forecasts of 50 experts regarding the future direction of the overall U.S. stock market.

-Ken Fisher is the chairman and CEO of Fisher Investments, an independent money management firm serving large corporate and public pension plans, as well as endowments, foundations, and high net worth individuals.
+Ken Fisher is the Executive Chairman of Fisher Investments, an independent money management firm serving large corporate and public pension plans, as well as endowments, foundations, and high net worth individuals.
 He founded Fisher Investments as a sole proprietorship in 1979.
 The firm was later incorporated in 1986 and then reorganized as Fisher Asset Management, LLC (doing business as Fisher Investments) in 2005.